 The event format consists of three rounds of preliminary play

 with the top four players from the preliminaries (based on record)

-This will allow anyone to play up to three games regardless of
+advancing to SE play.
+This will allow anyone to play up to three

-There will be three rounds of play in which the player match-ups
+There will be three rounds of play.
+The pairings will be randomly

-The criteria for advancement to the SE play is as follows:
+The criteria for advancement to SE play is as follows:

 1) Win-Loss Record*